 Negative Short-Term and Long-Term Effects of Xanax Abuse

-At Evoke Wellness MA we have seen, firsthand, the amount of damage prescription drugs like Xanax can do in the lives of our clients.
+At Evoke Wellness at Cohasset we have seen, firsthand, the amount of damage prescription drugs like Xanax can do in the lives of our clients.
 The good news is that recovery is always possible no matter how severe a prescription drug addiction has become.
 If you or someone you love has been experiencing consequences associated with benzodiazepine addiction, we are available to help.
 Simply give us a call today for more information or to get started with our straightforward admissions process.
 There are many negative effects associated with Xanax misuse, whether you misuse the medication for a brief period of time or for years.
 If you have been abusing Xanax or another benzodiazepine for yours, you might feel as if the associated consequences are too much to handle.
 If you do make the decision to get sober, how will you possibly sort through the wreckage you have caused while active in your addiction?
 Rest assured, we are available to help whenever possible.
 Our main priority is giving our clients the tools and resources they need to maintain sobriety while dramatically improving their overall quality of life.

 Common Short-Term Effects of Xanax Misuse Include: